 - Copy unique files when you merge Similar folders (in this case the source folder will automatically be removed)

 - Set Finder color tag to merged files

 If you have used Duplicate File Finder and know all the app’s options quite well, you may wish to disable some confirmation messages in order to make the duplicate cleanup process quicker.
 In the Advanced tab of the Preferences window, you can enable or disable the following messages and options:

 - Show confirmation window when using the Auto Select option

 - Show confirmation window after successful removal

-- Allow removing all duplicates (if you enable this option, you allow the app to remove both duplicate copy and original file)
+- Allow removal of all duplicates (if you enable this option, you allow the app to remove both the duplicate copy and the original file)